vladfolts/oberonjs/doc/wiki/home.md

 ### The goal of the project
 I could formulate the goal as "to have traditional static-typed language on the Web".
 But more realistically it is: to built my own compiler (never did it before but always wanted).
 Also I wanted to [[experiment|Eberon]] with my own language.

+### Demo
+You can try the compiler online [here](http://oberspace.dyndns.org/oberonjs.html).
+You can compile more than one module at a time: modules should be separated by spaces or new lines and imported modules should be placed before dependent ones.

 ### How to use
 You can use the project as any other JavaScript library.
 There is no third-party dependencies.
-The project is developing using nodejs so you may have some additional operations to accommodate nodejs source modules in your project.
+The project has been developing using nodejs, you might need to accommodate nodejs source modules in your project if you want to use nodejs.
 All source code is under src/ folder.
-Compiler entry point is oc.js.
+Compiler entry point is `oc.js`.

-### Usage examples
-You can try the compiler online [here](http://oberspace.dyndns.org/oberonjs.html).
-You can compile more than one module at a time: modules should be separated by spaces or new lines and imported modules should be placed before dependent ones.
+The repository contains pre-compiled JavaScriprt code of the compiler (ready to run) in .zip [[archive|../../bin/compiled.zip]].
+This code is needed to self-compile the compiler (from Oberon sources) for the first time.

+Python 2.x or 3.x is required. [[build.py|../../build.py]] script is used as a helper for different tasks:
-To build a test html page locally and see how it works run build.cmd (Python 2.x or 3.x is required).
-It will make _out/os.js (glued nodejs modules) and _out/oberonjs.html.
+* build a test html page locally and see how it works
+    ```
+    ./build.py html
+    ```
+    this will create `_out/os.js` (glued nodejs modules) and `_out/oberonjs.html`.
 Open oberonjs.html in the browser and try the compiler!
+* compile Oberon source file(s)
+    ```
+    ./build.py compile file.ob
+    ```
+See other functions with "./build.py --help".

 ### State of development
 * Proof of concept: Oberon modules compile to JavaScript and can be executed in web browser.